DtPeach3707/DtPeach3707/README.md

 ### Hi, I'm Dmitri K.!

-I am a young coder (mostly using Python) that uses Convolutional Machine Learning to do all sorts of projects, which include:
+I am a young coder (mostly using Python) that mainly uses Convolutional Machine Learning and other image processing code to do all sorts of projects, which include:
  - A Mario Kart DS DRL Agent that uses PIL's screenshot function (Imagegrab.grab()) for inputs and a Lua Script to reward it
  - Multiple ML networks involving my two cats (GANs, CNNs, detectors)
  - Card GANs